-- A. Benchmarking: CSUK has used CS Group derived benchmarking methodologies that use historical data to estimate potential operational losses.
-Operational risk events and losses are recorded in the Operational Risk incidents database (Mylncidents) in each Basel loss categories, and these form the starting point for assessing the expected operational losses over the next 12 months. - B. Scenarios: CSUK has also considered forward-looking tail risk scenarios to assess potential OpRisk Losses and calibrate Pillar 2A requirements.
-2020 CSUK Key Risks were taken as a starting point and scenarios were then developed in conjunction with business subject matter experts to ensure plausibility.
+- A. Benchmarking: CSUK has used CS group derived benchmarking methodologies that use historical data to estimate potential operational losses.
+Operational risk events and losses are recorded in the Operational Risk incidents database (MyIncidents) in each Basel loss categories, and these form the starting point for assessing the expected operational losses over the next 12 months. - B. Scenarios: CSUK has also considered forward-looking tail risk scenarios to assess potential Operational Risk Losses and calibrate Pillar 2A requirements.
+CSUK Key Risks were taken as a starting point and scenarios were then developed in conjunction with business subject matter experts to ensure plausibility.

 The Pillar 2A assessment is the higher of the average of the benchmarks (Approach A) and the scenario analysis (Approach B).
+A management buffer is applied to the results of this analysis to ensure prudence in the final Pillar 2A charge.

-The above analysis is used for the self assessment of Operational Risks that is an input into the PRA's view of capital requirements for the firm which is currently 1.52% of RWA as at 31 December 2022.
-This is considerably reduced from the previous year's 4.20% of RWA as at 31 December 2021.
+The above analysis is used for the self assessment of Operational Risks that is an input into the PRA's view of capital requirements for the firm which has been 1.52% of RWA since 2022.
+This had significantly reduced from 4.20% of RWA as at 31 December 2021.